Amb. Huntsman: Trump-Putin meeting will be a 'conversation,' not a 'summit'

 "I don't think the details are a surprise to folks who have followed this," Huntsman added.
 "That now makes probably almost 30 Russians who have been rolled up by the Mueller indictment.
 That investigation continues.
 And I think the bigger picture is we need to hold the Russians accountable for what they did."

-Sen. John Warner, D-Va., who is ranking member of the Senate Intelligence Committee, said on “Meet the Press” that he’s “very concerned” about a one-on-one meeting.
+Sen. Mark Warner, D-Va., who is ranking member of the Senate Intelligence Committee, said on “Meet the Press” that he’s “very concerned” about a one-on-one meeting.

 “I'd feel a lot better if Ambassador Huntsman, who I have a lot of confidence in, was actually sitting in on the meeting,” Warner said.